hashicorp/terraform-provider-azurerm/website/docs/d/automation_variables.html.markdown

 - `bool` - One or more `variable` blocks as defined below for each boolean variable.

-- `datetime` - One or more `variable` blocks as defined below for each boolean variable.
+- `datetime` - One or more `variable` blocks as defined below for each datetime variable.

-- `encrypted` - One or more `variable` blocks as defined below for each boolean variable.
+- `encrypted` - One or more `variable` blocks as defined below for each encrypted variable.

-- `int` - One or more `variable` blocks as defined below for each boolean variable.
+- `int` - One or more `variable` blocks as defined below for each int variable.

-- `null` - One or more `variable` blocks as defined below for each boolean variable.
+- `null` - One or more `variable` blocks as defined below for each null variable.

-- `string` - One or more `variable` blocks as defined below for each boolean variable.
+- `string` - One or more `variable` blocks as defined below for each string variable.

 ---